The Best Family Sedans of 2025

 Best for: Families who value white-glove service

 We love what they’re doing over at Genesis.
-As a relatively new manufacturer, the brand has appeared more willing than many to take a few risks and forge its own path, resulting in some great-looking vehicles that really push the envelope on luxury pricing.
-The G80 is no exception.
+As a relatively new manufacturer, the brand has appeared willing to take a few risks and forge its own path, resulting in some great-looking vehicles that really push the envelope.
+Its flagship mid-size car, the G80, is no exception.

-For a base MSRP that still sits below $55k in 2024, the Genesis G80 packs standard convenience features like power-folding mirrors, puddle lamps, a hands-free smart trunk with auto open, and the Highway Driving Assist 2 suite of advanced driver-assistance features.
+For a base MSRP that sits below $58k in the new car market, the Genesis G80 packs standard convenience features like power-folding mirrors, puddle lamps, a hands-free smart trunk with auto open, and the Highway Driving Assist 2 suite of advanced driver-assistance features.
 It comes with three years/36,000 miles of complimentary scheduled maintenance, plus access to Genesis Concierge and Genesis Service Valet.
 There’s also the aptly named Electrified G80, the EV (electric vehicle) version, to consider.

 Honda Accord and Honda Accord Hybrid